Truly Scrumptious Early Years Nursery

 At Truly Scrumptious Nurseries, we recognise that accidents happen which can result in bruises etc, especially in mobile babies/ young children.
 However, evidence states that is highly unlikely that innocent bruising or other injuries will be observed in non-mobile babies.

-· Bruising on a baby who has no independent mobility is very uncommon- less that 1% of non-mobile babies will have bruises.
+- Bruising on a baby who has no independent mobility is very uncommon- less than 1% of non-mobile babies will have bruises.
 It may be an indicator of a serious medical condition or physical abuse.

-· Infants under the of one years are more at risk of being killed at the hands of another person (usually a carer) than any other age group of child in England and Wales.
+- Infants under the of one years are more at risk of being killed at the hands of another person (usually a carer) than any other age group of children in England and Wales.
 Non-mobile babies cannot cause injuries to themselves and therefore must be considered at significant risk of abuse.
-Multi- agency information sharing allows for sensible, informed judgements regarding the childs safety to be made.
+Multi- agency information sharing allows for sensible, informed judgements regarding the child’s safety to be made.

-If a child enters the nursery with a visible injury/mark/bruise children, a “pre-existing injury form” will be completed and recorded for both mobile and non-mobile babies/ young children.
-If a reason has been given for the mark or injury by parent(s)/carer(s) this will be recorded and the parent/carer will be asked to sign the form.
+If a child enters the nursery with a visible injury/mark/bruise child, a “pre-existing injury form” will be completed and recorded for both mobile and non-mobile babies/ young children.
+If a reason has been given for the mark or injury by parent(s)/carer(s) this will be recorded, and the parent/carer will be asked to sign the form.

-It is very important that all bumps, bruises and marks on a baby/young child are noted as soon as possible after they have been observed and places in the childs file.
+It is especially important that all bumps, bruises, and marks on a baby/young child are noted as soon as possible after they have been observed and places in the child’s file.
 The forms must be as detailed as possible and always signed and dated.

 Accidents, incidents, injuries in the provision or at home, physical intervention and any other reports must be made in writing, as soon as possible after the incident occurred.
 In all cases it is important to note-